-The best place (in the whole world) to be in the fall is in upstate New York.
-Chilly mornings blossom into golden lazy afternoons.
+The best place (in the whole world) to be in Autumn is a drive in the countryside in upstate New York.
+Crisp icy mornings blossom into golden lazy afternoons.
 Long winding roads run like ribbon through the countryside, a kaleidoscope of brilliant gold, ruby red, and orange leaves drifting aimlessly in the wind.
 Roadside farm stands brim with bushels of fresh apples, pumpkins, squash, and broccoli.
-If you’re lucky, you’ll get a chance to pick your own apples and pumpkins, with a box of warm cinnamon and sugar-crusted apple cider donuts as reward for a job well done.
-Not in upstate New York?
-These buttermilk apple cider donuts are the next best thing!
+If you’re lucky, the farms will let you pick your own apples and pumpkins, with fresh apple cider and a box of warm fried cinnamon and sugar-crusted buttermilk apple cider donuts as reward for a job well done.
+Doesn’t this sound like heaven?

 Buttermilk Apple Cider Donuts